halidziya/I2GMM/README.txt

 I2GMM: Infinite mixtures of Infinite Gaussian Mixtures

 Description: I2GMM is a non parametric Bayesian model for clustering applications.
 It allows arbitrary number of meta-clusters with arbitrary shapes including skewed and multi-modal ones.
 Modeling each meta-cluster with an Dirichlet Process with Normal distributions instead of using single Gaussian leads to a flexible model.
 Conjugate normal distribution in hierarchy allows efficient sampling schema.
 Partial parallelization is possible by conditioning on upper layer.
 Empirical evaluation on public datasets shows the effectiveness of the model.
 This model is also related with the ASPIRE model which works on grouped clustering problems.
-For more details about ASPIRE please refer to ASPIRE web site
+For more details about ASPIRE please refer to ASPIRE web site.

 References :
 Halid Z. Yerebakan, Bartek Rajwa, Murat Dundar, "The Infinite Mixture of Infinite Gaussian Mixtures," to appear in NIPS'14.